Sign Up

 Bullying: Lateral or horizontal violence or co-worker incivility.
 The American Nurses Association defines nurse bullying as “repeated, unwanted harmful actions intended to humiliate, offend and cause distress in the recipient” (American Nurses Association [ANA], n.d.).

-Cyberbullying: Intimidates or humiliates someone persistently using the internet, text messaging, or another form of electronic communication (AHD, 2011).
+Cyberbullying: Intimidates humiliates someone persistently using the internet, text messaging, or another form of electronic communication (AHD, 2011).

 Perpetrator: Person committing an act